catafest/colab_google/README.md

   catafest_019.ipynb - get title from tiles.virtualearth.net;

   catafest_020.ipynb - get video from youtube with pytube, converting to audio, show signal wave, energy and frequency;

+  catafest_021.ipynb - BERT is a transformers model with example and sentiment-analysis;